aerogo/pack/README.md

 Run `pack` in your project directory.
 It will scan your project directory recursively to compile `.pixy`, `.scarlet` and `.js` files resulting in a `components` package in your root directory.
 You can then import the `components` package in your project to access all of your assets.

+Pack is silent by default.
+Use `pack -v` to produce verbose output.

 ### Performance

 Pack uses parallel compilation via job queues and is therefore extremely fast, much faster than the popular [webpack](https://github.com/webpack/webpack).